 appFleet.connections.allowDefaultPortTo(rdsDatabase, 'Fleet can access database');

 AMIs control the OS that gets launched when you start your EC2 instance.
-The EC2
+The EC2 library contains constructs to select the AMI you want to use.

 Depending on the type of AMI, you select it a different way.
-Here are some
+Here are some examples of things you might want to use:

-NOTE: The AMIs selected by MachineImage.lookup()
+NOTE: The AMIs selected by

-will be cached in
+will be cached incdk.context.json

 cdk.context.json

-, or use the cdk context
+, or use thecdk context

 command.
-For more information, see
+For more information, see Runtime Context in the CDK developer guide.

 Create your VPC with VPN connections by specifying the vpnConnections